So1ene/my-setup/windows.md

 ```
 Restart your terminal

-You can also choose a different theme than Robbyrussell, but that is my favorite.
+You can also choose a different theme than 'Pure', but that is my favorite.
+I also really like 'Robbyrussell'
 Browse themes here: https://github.com/JanDeDobbeleer/oh-my-posh

 I added functions to quick-travel between places in the command line, feel free to add your own.
 That way you can just type `desktop` and you will easily change directory to your desktop.